-Intermittent explosive disorder is included under the general category of disruptive, impulse-control, and conduct disorders in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) [71].
+Intermittent explosive disorder is included under the general category of disruptive, impulse-control, and conduct disorders in the text revision of the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) [71].
 Approximately 2.7% of the general public meets the diagnostic criteria for this disorder, but it is much more common among military veterans.
 In one study of nondeployed U.S. Army personnel, 11.2% of participants met the criteria for intermittent explosive disorder in the past 30 days; it was the most prevalent mental disorder, surpassing PTSD and attention deficit hyperactivity disorder [72].